The NERSC Allocation Request Form (ERCAP)

 - Classified or controlled military or defense information

 - Export controlled or ITAR (International Traffic in Arms Regulations) information

 - Personally identifiable information

 - Protected health information

-Project Description Tab
+Project Details Tab

 Please provide a succinct description of your project that is suitable for the general public (i.e., at a Scientific American level of sophistication).
 This description should emphasize what the project expects to accomplish and the significance of the work.